Avdan-OS/Avdan-JS/README.md

 # What is this ?

-A JavaScript environment where AvdanOS Search extensions can run.
+This repo aims to be a JavaScript environment where AvdanOS Serach extensions can run.

 ## Features :
 - API